Lu Xun: Early life

-Lu's early education was based on the Confucian classics, in which he studied poetry, history, and philosophy—subjects which, he later reflected, were neither useful nor interesting to him.
-Instead, he enjoyed folk stories and traditions: local operas, the mythological creatures and stories in the Classic of Mountains and Seas, and the ghost stories told to him by an illiterate servant who raised him, Ah Chang (whom he called "Mother Chang").
+Lu Xun's early education was based on the Confucian classics, in which he studied poetry, history, and philosophy—subjects which, he later reflected, were neither useful nor interesting to him.
+Instead, he enjoyed folk stories and opera, including the mythological narratives of the Classic of Mountains and Seas and the ghost stories told to him by a servant when he was a child.

-By the time Lu was born, his family's prosperity had already been declining.
-His father, Zhou Boyi, had been successful at passing the lowest, county-level imperial examinations (the route to wealth and social success in imperial China), but was unsuccessful in writing the more competitive provincial-level examinations (the juren exam).
-In 1893 Zhou Boyi was discovered attempting to bribe an examination official.
+By the time Lu Xun was born, his family's prosperity had already been declining.
+His father, Zhou Boyi, had been successful at passing the county-level imperial examinations, the route to wealth and social success in imperial China, but was unsuccessful in writing the more competitive provincial-level examinations (the juren exam).
+In 1893 Zhou was discovered attempting to bribe an examination official.
 Lu Xun's grandfather was implicated, and was arrested and sentenced to beheading for his son's crime.
 The sentence was later commuted, and he was imprisoned in Hangzhou instead.

-After the affair, Zhou Boyi was stripped of his position in the government and forbidden to ever again write the civil service examinations.
+After the affair, Zhou was stripped of his position in the government and forbidden to ever again write the civil service examinations.
 The Zhou family only prevented Lu's grandfather from being executed through regular, expensive bribes to authorities, until he was finally released in 1901.

-After the family's attempt at bribery was discovered, Zhou Boyi engaged in heavy drinking and opium use and his health declined.
-Local Chinese doctors attempted to cure him through a series of expensive quack prescriptions, including monogamous crickets, sugar cane that had survived frost three times, ink, and the skin from a drum.
-Despite these expensive treatments, Zhou Boyi died of an asthma attack at age 35 in 1896.
+After the family's attempt at bribery was discovered, Zhou engaged in heavy drinking and opium use and his health declined.
+Local doctors attempted to cure him through a series of expensive quack prescriptions, including monogamous crickets, sugar cane that had survived frost three times, ink, and the skin from a drum.
+Despite these expensive treatments, Zhou died of an asthma attack in 1896, at the age of 35.
 He might have suffered from dropsy.